 As an alternative to public hearings, the IASB may arrange public round-table meetings to discuss issues with interested parties.

-The format of such meetings is similar to that of an SAC meeting, in that the IASB raises previously circulated questions and invites participants to provide their comments and views.
+The format of such meetings is similar to that of an IFRS Advisory Council meeting, in that the IASB raises previously circulated questions and invites participants to provide their comments and views.